Skip to main content

 Operate

 Each sandbox is a real virtual machine with its own Linux kernel, memory, and disk.
 Isolation is hardware-level (KVM), not namespace-based like containers.
 Why not containers?
 Containers share a kernel.
 A kernel exploit in one container compromises every other container on the host.
-Firecracker VMs eliminate that attack surface entirely — the same isolation model that powers AWS Lambda.
+KVM-based VMs eliminate that attack surface entirely.

 Hibernation